-EFH occurs within the project areas for this Fraft DARP/EA.
-For each project that is selected in the final DARP/EA, the Trustees and/or the project implementer, as appropriate, will evaluate the potential effects of the project on EFH.
+EFH occurs within the project areas for this DARP/EA.
+For each selected project in this Final DARP/EA, the Trustees and/or the project implementer, as appropriate, will evaluate the potential effects of the project on EFH.
 Based on this analysis, the Trustees and/or project implementer will perform the appropriate level of consultation with NMFS.